 Our parks attract about 10 million visitors each year and provide places for outdoor activities such as camping, hiking, swimming, canoeing, nature viewing and fishing.
 Parks are also important for scientific research, environmental monitoring and outdoor education.
 Most importantly, Ontario's provincial parks will protect and conserve our rich natural and cultural heritage for the benefit of future generations.

-Minerals and mining in Ontario
+Minerals and mining

 Since Ontario’s first gold rush in 1866 near the town of Madoc, Ontario has been Canada’s leading metals producer.
 It produces more than 25 different metal and non-metal mineral products.
 In 2011, Ontario produced 43% of Canada’s nickel, 52% of its gold, 38% of the country’s copper and 84% of its platinum group metals.